Gemma-Rate/wrdists/README.md

 Our Bayesian prior is based on a combination of HII regions (to simulate massive star locations within the Galaxy) and dust extinction models (to simulate the distribution that can be observed by Gaia).
 The code can optionally account for underestimations in the DR2 parallax uncertainty and apply a zero point correction.
 Full posterior distributions can also optionally be viewed (as matplotlib images) or saved (as arrays which may be used, for example, as priors for DR3 parallaxes).

-Further methodology information is available our publication outlined above.
+Further methodology information is available our in publication outlined above.

 The code can be accessed either through the command line, or imported into your own python program.